jakemai0/jakemai0.github.io/content/posts/ProcessInjection_0.md

 ```

 Build our .NET assembly as a x64 executable.
-For the sake of the demo, we can cheat a bit.
-In order to load our assembly in the target's memory, let's gzip compress and then base64 encode the assembly's byte stream, output it to `compressedEncodedBytes.txt`.
+To load our assembly in the target's memory, let's gzip compress and then base64 encode the assembly's byte stream, output it to `compressedEncodedBytes.txt`.
 ```powershell
 $bytes = [System.IO.File]::ReadAllBytes("$(pwd)\injection.exe")
 [System.IO.MemoryStream] $outStream = New-Object System.IO.MemoryStream